prisma/specs/binaries/Readme.md

 # Unresolved questions

-- Naming of platforms as per the [binary workflows spec](https://github.com/prisma/specs/tree/master/binary-workflows).
-This spec uses simpler names like
-  `lambda` for now.

 - Some platforms [tally `package.json` with the actual contents of `node_modules`](https://github.com/prisma/photonjs/issues/117), this spec does not address that issue.